 New Sanitation Guidelines: How to Clean Hotels and Resorts (Post-COVID19)

 In this post, we’ll summarize the CDC’s best practices for sanitation guidelines for hotels and resorts.
 We’ll also share additional organizational tips for streamlining procedures, improving staff communication, and enhancing compliance via mobile technology.

-Translation: Deep clean the property in preparation of future patrons, and create guidelines that will provide greater peace of mind.
+Translation: Deep clean the property in preparation for future patrons, and create guidelines that will provide greater peace of mind.

 Sanitation Guidelines: How to Clean Hotels